Peruvian Law Expert

 Marriage validity, divorce, custody, parental authority, and Hague-related family matters involving Peru.

-Forced heirship, intestate succession, wills, and cross-border estates with Peruvian legal elements.
+Forced heirship, intestate succession, wills, inheritance rights, and cross-border estates with Peruvian legal elements.

 Deliverables